 In the Classroom

 Include a link to Science News for Students on classroom computers to include with other non-fiction reading resources for students.
 Have students browse through the site to find information of interest when choosing science fair or research topics.
 Enhance students' learning by asking them to create an infographic related to a science topic using Canva Infographic Maker, reviewed here.
 This very easy to use tool includes drag and drop tools for easy creation of infographics using included templates or your own design.
-Take student research a step further and redefine their technology use by having students use ThingLink, reviewed here, to upload an image related to their science research and add annotations.
-Thinglink offers tools for adding text, audio, video, and more to images.
+Take student research a step further and redefine their technology use by having students use Google Drawings, reviewed here, to upload an image related to their science research and add annotations.
+Google Drawings allows you to annotate an image with links to videos, text, websites, and more.
+Not familiar with Google Drawings?
+Watch an archived OK2Ask session to learn how to use: OK2Ask Google Drawings, here. to upload an image related to their science research and add annotations.
 Weaker readers will need a reading buddy for some of the more challenging articles.
 Classes in lower grades will want to read the articles together.
 A quick check on one article using Juicy Studio's Readability test, reviewed here, provided an approximate grade level of 6.5.
 Check articles before assigning to elementary students.
 You might also want to use Word Sift, reviewed here, to quickly identify important words that appear in the text.